 Refer back to our last example about storytelling.
-The reason why someone would want to click on that message is because they are curious.
+The reason why someone would want to click on that message is that they are curious.

 Your subject line should try to pique the curiosity of your subscribers.

 Don’t give it all away in the subject line.
-Instead, hint at something that they’ll find out if they open your message.
+Instead, hint at something they’ll discover if they open your message.

-Rather than saying, “here’s 30% off your next purchase,” you can create a mystery sale instead.
-If you just tell the subscriber their discount, they don’t have a reason to open the message unless they are ready to use it.
+Rather than saying, “Here’s 30% off your next purchase,” you can create a mystery sale instead.
+If you tell the subscriber their discount, they don’t have a reason to open the message unless they are ready to use it.

 Here’s an example from Forever 21 of an email that employs this technique: